 From futuristic architecture, to the old historical district of Delfshaven, Rotterdam has an awful lot to offer.
-Some even describe the city as an ‘open-air museum of modern and contemporary design’ and a brief walk along its charismatic streets, it’s easy to see why.
+Some even describe the city as can ‘open-air museum of modern and contemporary design’ and a brief walk along its charismatic streets, it’s easy to see why.

-Yellow cube houses
+The famous yellow cube houses

 A giant indoor food market, shaped in a giant inverted U-shaped design and lined with glass walled apartments on the upper levels, Markthal is a completely unique destination.
 Remember, arrive earlyish and it isn’t open too late into the evening!

 The city’s central station is one of the most iconic architectural sites in Rotterdam.
 Not only is it striking and a wonder to walk around, but its it runs largely off the energy generated from the solar panels on the roof.
 Some of the original features from the previous station, such as the clock above the front facade and the letters spelling ‘Centraal Station’.

 This lively district is home to the heart of Rotterdam’s art and culture.
 At the centre of it all is the famous Witte de Withstraat, an eclectic street showcasing the best of Rotterdam’s multiculturalism and artistic nature.
 The street is lined with buzzing galleries, independent fashion boutiques, hip restaurants and bars.
 And of course, the most creative and colourful street art around.

 - Bazaar – North African and Middle Eastern dishes served us in a colourful mishmash of fun and lively music

 - Warung Mini – This popular Surinamese restaurant is the place to try the cuisine typical of Suriname